thomaskummer/thomaskummer/Readme.md

 A complete overview can be found in my doctoral thesis: [Cardiac Assist Devices for Emergency Situations: From Computational Heart Modeling to Prototype Design and Initial Testing](https://doi.org/10.3929/ethz-b-000716695).

 ## Bio overview
 - Dr. sc.
-ETH Zurich @ETHZ
+ETH Zurich
-- MSc ME ETH Zurich @ETHZ
+- MSc ME ETH Zurich
 - BSc ME ZFH Winterthur

 ## Programming languages used in the computational framework